sewil/WvsGlobal/Docs/client_configuration.md

 signtool sign /f <path to your .pfx file> /fd sha512 /p <password> $f
 ```
 4. Make any remaining changes to the installer file as you see fit, and press run to generate it.

+## Patching Data.wz
+With the original v22 installed in `ClientBin\`, run `python DataWZ_ApplyPatches.py`, and it will apply the patches located in `ClientBin\Patches\` using [Courgette](https://www.chromium.org/developers/design-documents/software-updates-courgette/).